Canine degenerative myelopathy

 Degenerative myelopathy is a diagnosis of exclusion, which means that other diseases with similar clinical signs have to be excluded by the neurologist first.
 A blood sample may be taken to rule out metabolic causes of spinal cord dysfunction for example cobalamin deficiency and also for genetic testing for the degenerative myelopathy associated genetic mutation.
 It is likely that advanced diagnostic imaging will be recommended and an MRI scan of the spinal cord will be performed by our advanced imaging team.
 A sample of cerebrospinal fluid (CSF), which surrounds the spinal cord, may also be obtained to allow analysis and exclusion of other disease processes.
 MRI and CSF analysis requires your dog to have a general anaesthetic.
 Your dog will have dedicated one-to-one care during their MRI scan by one of our nurses from the prep nursing team who are all trained and experienced in anaesthesia and sedation.

-At Fitzpatrick Referrals we will provide you with a support team to include mobility slings and devices as well as physiotherapy and hydrotherapy all of which can be provided on an out-patient basis through our Rehabilitation Service.
-During your initial appointment one of our chartered physiotherapists will assess your dog and design a programme specific for rehabilitation of degenerative myelopathy and will also advise you of how often appointments are required.
+At Fitzpatrick Referrals we will provide you with a support team to include mobility slings and devices as well as physiotherapy and hydrotherapy all of which can be provided on an outpatient basis through our rehabilitation service.
+During your initial appointment, one of our chartered physiotherapists will assess your dog and design a programme specific for the rehabilitation of degenerative myelopathy and will also advise you of how often appointments are required.